endless-snowfall/leetcode/src/leetcode/problems/problem00219/README.md

   - For each element we process we need to check O(k) elements for containment.
   - Overall time is O(nk).

+# Approach (2):
+  - Same as (1) but use a HashSet to hold the window instead of a list.
+  - Yields O(1) lookup instead of O(k).
+We know that those number should be unique so order is not necessary.

 ##Overall:
-  - Space:
+  - Space: O(k)
-  - Time:
+  - Time: O(n)

-# Tags: Easy, Arrays, Timed Out, Better Solution, Reworked
+# Tags: Easy, Arrays, Timed Out, Better Solution, Reworked, Linear, Bad Assumption

 # Notes:
   - If the window is the size of the entire list then we have a problem.
 We are essentially doing 1 + 2 + 3 + 4 + ... + n checks, which is O(n^2).
+  - Bad looping conditions mixing up i and k.
+  - Made a bad assumption for input of k=0.